garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Global server load balancing.md

 [[Global server load balancing]] occurs across several geographically distributed servers.
-#infosys303example companies can have servers in multiple data centers, in different countries, & in 3rd-party cloud provi
+#infosys303example companies can have servers in multiple data centers, in different countries, & in 3rd-party cloud providers around the globe.
+In this case, local [[Load Balancer(s)]] manage the application load within a region or zone.
+They attempt t